Undergraduate Catalog

 John Holzwarth.
 Assistant professor with term of political science, director of the Writing Center.
 History of political thought, contemporary normative political theory.
 PhD 2004, MA 2000 Princeton University.
 AB 1993 Colgate University.

 Kabir Mansingh Heimsath.
-Assistant professor with term of anthropology.
+Assistant professor with term of anthropology, director of the Asian studies program.
 Visual anthropology, space/place theory, borderlands, tourism, cities and bodies.
 PhD 2011, MSc 2005 University of Oxford.
 MA 1996 University of Washington.
 BA 1992 University of California at Berkeley.

 Michael Mirabile.
 Assistant professor with term of English.
+Radical Film, Films Adapting Fictions, American Crime and Suspense Fiction, Postmodernist, Contemporary American Fiction.
 PhD 2002, MPhil 1998 Yale University.
 BA 1995 Queens College.

 Brett Paschal.
-Instructor in music, director of bands, director of percussion studies.
+Faculty with term of music, director of bands, director of percussion studies.
 Percussion, pre-theory.
 MM 1998 University of Tennessee at Knoxville.
 BM 1996, BA 1996 Eastern Washington University.

 Jolina H. Ruckert.
 Assistant professor with term of psychology.
 PhD 2014 University of Washington.
 MA 2006 Pepperdine University.
 BA 2004 University of Miami.

 Matt Scroggs.
-Visiting assistant professor of international affairs.
+Assistant professor with term of international affairs.
 International security, coercive diplomacy, American foreign policy.
 PhD 2017 University of Virginia.
 AM 2010 University of Chicago.
 BA 2008 University of Washington.

 Sweta Suryanarayan.
 Assistant professor with term of mathematics.
 Algebraic topology, algebraic geometry, combinatorics.
 PhD 2012 University of Washington.
 MSc 2004 Indian Institute of Technology, Bombay, India.
 BSc 2002 SIES College of Arts, Science and Commerce, University of Mumbai.